 Why haven't we achieved Artificial General Intelligence yet?

 Artificial Superintelligence (ASI) would be capable of outperforming humans.
-As we discussed early, there are both optimists that focus on the opportunities of the technology and those who fear it could result in disaster for humanity.
+As we discussed early, both optimists focus on the opportunities of the technology and those who fear it could result in disaster for humanity.